What are the responsibilities and job description for the Administrative Program Assistant II position at University of Connecticut (Uconn) Health?

 KNOWLEDGE, SKILL AND ABILITY:

-Knowledge of business math; oral and written communication skills; interpersonal skills
+procedures; knowledge of business math; oral and written communication skills; interpersonal skills;

 GENERAL EXPERIENCE: